 Areas of study: Cloud networking, computer networking, cyber security, database technology, information and network security, operating systems, software engineering, system architecture, system management, web and multimedia systems.

 Career opportunities: Administrator, sales engineer, network engineer, systems engineer, support manager, internet/intranet network manager, network analyst, network security specialist, system administrator, IT help desk manager, information and communications technology services delivery and management positions within a wide range of public and private enterprises.

-Professional recognition: B Networking is accredited by the Tertiary Education Quality and Standards Authority.
-This course was accredited at the professional level by the Australian Computer Society (ACS) for the period 2013-2016.
+Professional recognition: Bachelor of Networking is accredited by the Tertiary Education Quality and Standards Authority.
+This course is accredited at the professional level by the Australian Computer Society.

 Practical experience: Final-year supervised, self-directed, industry-based project that applies theoretical and technical knowledge, practical skills and attributes to current information and communications technology services.